 Domestic violence can happen to anyone.
-Individuals of any race, age, gender, sexuality, religion, education level, or economic status can be a victim or perpetrator of domestic violence.
-Domestic Violence behaviors can include physically harm, intimidation, manipulation or control over their partner in ways that force their partner into doing things they don’t want to, including through physical violence, threats, emotional abuse, or financial control.
+Individuals of any race, age, gender, sexuality, religion, education level, or economic status can be a victim or perpetrators of domestic violence.
+Domestic Violence behaviors can include physical harm, intimidation, manipulation, or control over their partner in ways that force their partner into doing things they don't want to, including through physical violence, threats, emotional abuse, or financial control.

-These behaviors are usually present and occurring at the same time or in a pattern of behavior, and it’s crucial to understand how these behaviors interact so you know what to look for.
+These behaviors are usually present and occur at the same time or in a pattern of behavior, and it's crucial to understand how these behaviors interact so you know what to look for.

 Common Signs of Abuse Behavior